 In February 2018, the American Judicial Authority (JPML - Judician Panel on Multidistrict Litigation) decided to bring together 98 class actions on damages from Zostavax in a single proceeding (MDL - Multi District Litigation) before Judge Harvey Bartle of the Eastern District of the Pennsylvania (note 2).

 In November 2018, Judge Harvey Bartle appointed Attorney Mark T. Sadaka, who has been following severe cases of Zostavax damage for seven years, including Guillain Barrè Syndrome, Chronic Inflammatory Demyelinating Polyneuropathy (CIDP), brain inflammation ( encephalitis), stroke, vasculitis, cases of blindness, eye infections, damage to the retina and acute retinal necrosis. (note 3).

-The class actions gathered before Judge Harvey Bartle will be dealt with in two sessions between the autumn of 2020 and the summer of 2021, while other dozen class actions have been based on New Jersey, the registered office of Merck & Co. (note 4 ).
+The class actions gathered before Judge Harvey Bartle will be dealt with in two sessions between the fall of 2020 and the summer of 2021, while a dozen other class actions have been set up in New Jersey, the registered office of Merck & Co. (note 4 ).

 The latest data updated to 31 May 2019 provided by the US Vaccine Adverse Events Reporting System (VAERS - Vaccine Adverse Events Reporting System) relating to the vaccine for Herpes Zoster show 61.217 reports of adverse reactions, including 179 deaths, 2.141 hospitalizations and 1.157 diseases that have determined permanent disabilities. (note 5)